GNtem2/Metaanalysis/README.md

 The spot sign on CTA has been used to predict hematoma growth and clinical outcome.
 It was considered as a surrogate for identifying intracerebral hemorrhage for durg trials.
 Prior approaches to metaanalysis of diagnostic studies use univariate method of Moses-Shapiro-Littenberg and which takes a reductionistic approach (combines information from the sensitivity and specificity).
 The current recommendation for metaanalysis of diagnostic studies is the bivariate method of Reitmas which preserves the dual nature of the data (sensitivity and specificity) in the treatment of covariates in meta-regression.
 Similar to the univariate method, the bivariate method employs a random effect to take into account the within study correlation.
 Additionally, the bivariate method also accounts for the between-study correlation in sensitivity and specificity.
 The current project uses mada package on CRAN.
 It uses a bivariate method from mada package to assess spot sign as diagnostic test.
 There's also illustration of metaregression.
 It also contains codes for assessing positive predictive value.
 The codes are available in .Rmd document.
+Revman is a freely available tool from Cochrane but it does not support bivariate analysis.
 Data were entered via Survey Monkey.
 This work has been published in journal Stroke at https://www.ahajournals.org/doi/10.1161/STROKEAHA.118.024347

 ### Vertigo (Bayesian)